Global Code of Business Conduct

 Where and with whom we conduct business may vary, but our approach is consistent:

-• Medical Device Components will always uphold the highest standards of integrity and will never be involved in bribery or corruption.
+• MDC will always uphold the highest standards of integrity and will never be involved in bribery or corruption.

 • We treat business partners, competitors, decision makers and other stakeholders with respect.